ch4rlesexe/3z0/README.md

 This project is ideal for those who want full control over their blog’s design without relying on CMS platforms.
 However, it does require manual coding and management.

 ---

+Also attached my www.3z0.org.conf if you are using nginx, or if you are using vercel stick with vercel.json